 After passing, Jane can choose to be open about being trans—be visible.
 Or she could choose to hide the truth—be in stealth—in some situations, say at her job.

 Sadly, not all trans women are as lucky as Jane.
 Many are abandoned by their families.
 These trans women travel to cities where people are liberal and where they can meet others like themselves.

-Here are 2 examples of communities for trans women.
-In India and Pakistan, you have hijra communities where young trans women are lead by veteran gurus.
-In New York City, you have ball culture where recruits live in houses governed by mothers.
-Many women in these communities work as prostitutes.
+Here are two examples of communities for trans women.
+In India and Pakistan, you have hijra communities where young trans women are lead by veteran ‘gurus’.
+The documentary Paris is Burning gives us a look into ball culture in New York City, where recruits live in ‘houses’ governed by ‘mothers’.
+Many women in both of these communities work as prostitutes.

 A few trans women even de-transition.
 This means they were really cisgender men who transitioned under the mistaken belief that they were trans, and have now returned to expressing the masculine gender.

 Every trans person deserves love and respect—that’s not up for debate.
 However, some experts question the beliefs and practices of the trans movement.